folbert/fewbricks/README.md

         $this->add_field(new acf_fields\text('Headline', 'headline', 1509041509a'));
         $this->add_field(new acf_fields\wysiwyg('Content', 'content', '1509041509b'));

     With the code above, we have added two fields.
 One text-field and one wysiwyg-field.
-Each field has gotten a label to display to the administrator, a name we can use when getting the data for the field and a site-wide-unique key (*very important that they are unique on a site wide level*).
+Each field has gotten a label to display to the administrator, a name we can use when getting the data for the field and a site-wide-unique key.
+It is __very important__ that the keys are unique on a site wide level.

-  4. Let's add our new brick to a field group: in the folder project/field-groups, either create a new file or edit an existing one.
-If you create a new one, make sure to require it in field-groups/init.php.
+  4. Let's add our new brick to a field group: in the folder [theme]/fewbricks/field-groups, either create a new PHP-file or edit an existing one.
+If you create a new one, make sure to require it in [theme]/field-groups/init.php.
 Add this code to the field groups file:

         $fg = new fewbricks\acf\field_group('Test content', '1504201020o', $location, 1);
         $fg->add_brick(new fewbricks\bricks\text_and_content('text_and_content_test', '1509041512c');
         $fg->register();

     Here we create a new field group with a name, a site-wide-unique key, a location (more about that in a minute) and an order.
-The order indicates where the field group should be positioned when editing the content of the page.
-If you want to set any of the other setting available to a field group, you can pass an assocative array with those settings as the fifth argument.
+The order indicates where the field group should be positioned in relation to other field groups when editing the content of the page.
+A field group with order 1 is positioned before a field group with order set to 2, 2 before 3 and s on.
+If you want to set any of the other settings available to a field group, you can pass an assocative array with those settings as the fifth argument.
+To find out what settings are available, check out the code in the constructor of plugins/fewbricks/lib/acf/field-group.php .

     We then add a brick to the field group.
-The brick gets instantiated with a name (text_and_content_test) that should be unique for all bricks and fields added to the first level of field groups.
+The brick gets instantiated with a name (text_and_content_test) that should be unique for all bricks and fields added to field groups.

-     We also send a site-wide-unique key for the brick.
+    We also pass a site-wide-unique key for the brick.

     The location is an assocative array that may look something like this: